huit/AWS-HA-DRUPAL-MODIFY-RDS/README_modify_rds.md

 ## Details

-As stated, to run the utility you must set first set DBInstanceIdentifier=<DB Instance Identifier as listed in AWS> together with one or more instance parameters as described above.
+As stated above, to run the utility you must set first set DBInstanceIdentifier=<DB Instance Identifier as listed in AWS> together with one or more instance parameters as described above.